pokemzok/parkandrest-ui/README.md

 ##What is planned for the future:
 * Real implementation of services which would use parkandrest application
+* Implement driver mock functionality (it requires connection to server)
 * Make tables pageinable and sortable
 * More tests